ratify-project/ratify-verifier-go/cosign/README.md

 2. Verification Materials
     - Identity Parameters: Restrict verification to specific OIDC identities.
 Valid values include email address, DNS names, IP addresses, and URIs.
-    - OIDC Issuer Parameters: Ensure the certificate was issued by a specific OIDC provider, without Fulcio roots (for BYO PKI).
+    - OIDC Issuer Parameters: Ensure the certificate was issued by a specific OIDC provider.
+    > **NOTE**: Non-Fulcio roots are supported in bring your own (BYO) PKI scenario.

 #### Keyless Verify Output

 The output format illustrates if the signature is valid and all criteria are met.

-Sample output for the keyless verify
-The checks were performed:
+Here is a sample output for the keyless verify, and following checks were performed:

 - The Cosign claims were validated
 - Existence of the claims in the transparency log was verified offline